-- a. draft settlement released for public review on December 5 - b. written public comments received January 15, oral comments continued - c. negotiators are attempting to address public concerns to the extent possible or practical in the context of an Indian rights settlement
+- a. draft settlement released for public review on December 5 - b. written public comments received January 15, oral comments continued - c. negotiators addressed public concerns to the extent possible or practical in the context of an Indian rights settlement

 2. Summary of Public Concerns